-“Things” is a series about ordinary things we usually take for granted, often passing them by, unseeing.
-Some of these I put together entirely from scratch, such as “Books;” some are things I find and then place in a revealing combination of light and shadow, such as “Rust;” and some I find and seize their moment, such as “Faucet.”
+“Everyday-Things” is a series about ordinary things we usually take for granted, often passing them by, unseen.
+Some of these I put together entirely from scratch (Glass-Curves #1), some are things I find and then place in a revealing combination of light and shadow (Rust), and some I just find (Green-Pots.)

 In the “Time-Flows” series, the pictures simultaneously compress and expand time.
 Somewhat in the manner of composer John Cage’s “musical indeterminancy,” chance plays a large role: A slow shutter blurs anything that moves; sometimes perspectives change; sometimes frames expand left or right.
-I compose each final picture from a series of such photographs taken at a single site during an hour or so of chance encounters.
+I compose each final image from a series of such photographs taken at a single site during an hour or so of chance encounters.

 How I Process these Prints:

 A few pictures seem to emerge with almost no manipulation, nearly directly from the camera to the printer.
 (Steps #1.)
 Most of them take a lot of post trial and error to reveal their intensity.
 I use DXO Optics Pro to process my raw photos into tiffs.
 Then I experiment in Photoshop trying multiple different Topaz filters on different parts of the image via layers, layer masks, and opacity tweaks.
 I never crop except for the panoramic Time-Flow pictures.
 These often involve combining elements from as many as 35 different photos (Community Columns #3.)
 When done I size each photo to fit the metal print I will have printed by Aluminyze in New York.
 So far the largest is 20”x60".
 (Berths #2)